AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 - CRDTs (Conflict-free Replicated Data Types)
 - Actor model, SmallTalk, Erlang

+To fully understand this theory, you must have a solid understanding of these topics:
+- How GPT and BERT are trained and work during inference.
+- What is message passing and implications of it.
+- What is commitment semantics in databases and distributed systems.
+- How to use logical clocks to reason about distributed systems.

 ## LOC
 - the core concepts and definitions
 - revisiting existing AI paradigms and models from the theory's perspective